ITR Filing Deadline Missed?

 Q- What are the tax implications on i) interest and ii) capital gain?

 Interest on the Bonds is taxable as per the provisions of Section 43 of the Income-tax Act, 1961.
-The capital gains tax on redemption of SGB is exempted for individuals. also, indexation benefit on long term capital gain will be available for everyone on transfer of bond(s).
+The capital gains tax on redemption of SGB is exempted for individuals. also, indexation benefit on the long-term capital gain will be available for everyone on the transfer of bond(s).

 Q- What are the payment options for investing in the Sovereign Gold Bonds?